rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 that is incorporated in the Rx libraries.

 To perform side effects, we have special methods to our disposal to do so.
-These are usually identified by the name of the event on which's occurence the side effect needs to take place, prefixed with `do`:
+These are usually identified by the name of the event on which's occurrence the side effect needs to take place, prefixed with `do`.
+Each operator takes a function as its argument, which is executed whenever the specific event occurs.
+Note that the event is passed on to the next operator after the function is executed.

 * [doOnNext] - takes a function of type `T => Unit` that is applied with every element of the stream, after which the original element is passed on downstream.
 * [doOnError] - takes a function of type `Throwable => Unit` and applies it to the `onError` event that might terminate the stream.
-Note that it does not consume the error, but only applies it to the given function and propagate it to downstream when its finished.
 * [doOnCompleted] - executes the code block given as argument whenever the stream encounters an `onCompleted` event.
-  Note that it does not consume this event! ***TODO: WHAT DOES CONSUMING AN EVENT MEAN?***
 * [doOnSubscribe] - executes the code block given as argument whenever the stream is subscribed to by any `Observer`.
 * [doOnUnsubscribe] - executes the code block given as argument whenever the stream is unsubcribed from.
 * [doOnTerminate] - executes the code block given as argument whenever the stream encounters either an `onCompleted` or